-Eliminate Capital Investment Grants
+Eliminate the Transportation Department's Capital Investment Grants

 Capital Investment Grants were created in 1991 as part of the Intermodal Surface Transportation Efficiency Act with the purpose of giving transit agencies grants for new transit projects.
-Because New Starts is a competitive grant program that funds only novel transit projects, not maintenance of existing systems, it gives localities the incentive to build costly and unnecessary transit systems that they can ill afford to operate and maintain.
-This comes at the expense of maintaining existing infrastructure.
+Because New Starts is a competitive grant program that funds only novel transit projects, not maintenance of existing systems, it gives localities the incentive to build costly and unnecessary transit systems that they can ill afford to operate and maintain instead of devoting their resources to the proper maintenance of existing infrastructure.

-Criteria for eligible projects include "congestion relief," "environmental benefits," and "economic development effects" but-tellingly-no longer include "operating efficiencies."
+Criteria for eligible projects include "congestion relief," "environmental benefits," and "economic development effects" but (tellingly) no longer include "operating efficiencies."
 In some cases, such as when a streetcar receives a Capital Investment Grant, the project will increase traffic congestion by blocking a lane and slowing down cars.
 These projects are perennially over budget.
 A review of federal studies examining 15 projects that were completed shows that the projects were over budget by nearly 30 percent on average.
-Worse, the costs for these expensive rail projects tend to detract funding from more practical services, such as buses needed by low-income residents.
+Worse, the costs of these expensive rail projects tend to divert funding from more practical services, such as buses needed by low-income residents.

-Congress should terminate funding for Capital Investment Grants and allow the states and private sector to manage and fund transit systems where they are truly effective.
+Congress should terminate funding for Capital Investment Grants and allow the states and the private sector to manage and fund transit systems where they are truly effective.

-- Randal O'Toole, "Paint Is Cheaper Than Rails: Why Congress Should Abolish New Starts," Cato Institute Policy Analysis No. 727, June 19, 2013. - Randal O'Toole, Cato Institute, testimony before the Subcommittee on Highways and Transit, Committee on Transportation and Infrastructure, U.S. House of Representatives, December 11, 2013.
+- Randal O'Toole, "'Paint Is Cheaper Than Rails': Why Congress Should Abolish New Starts," Cato Institute Policy Analysis No. 727, June 19, 2013. - Randal O'Toole, Cato Institute, testimony before the Subcommittee on Highways and Transit, Committee on Transportation and Infrastructure, U.S. House of Representatives, December 11, 2013.